hash function selection for cybergraph particles

 This has a profound architectural consequence: storage and replication proofs are not a scaling feature — they are a security-critical prerequisite for hash function survivability.

-Without storage proofs guaranteeing that every particle’s content remains retrievable, choosing Poseidon2 becomes a permanent, irreversible, single-point-of-failure commitment to a 3-year-old cryptographic primitive at planetary scale.
+Without storage proofs guaranteeing that every particle's content remains retrievable, choosing Poseidon2 becomes a permanent, irreversible, single-point-of-failure commitment to a 3-year-old cryptography primitive at planetary scale.
 This is unacceptable under zero-tolerance-for-error principles.

 The dependency chain: